 Your password manager should allow employees to log into their online accounts automatically, rather than re-enter passwords each time they need to log in.
 Not only does this save time, but it also prevents employees from using simple, easy-to-crack passwords for the sake of convenience.

-In addition to automatic logins, a good business password manager will also offer an Autofill feature, which will fill in a user’s personal information automatically on any page that requires it — for example, when registering for a business event, buying airline tickets, or creating a new account online.
-This feature can also generate a strong password for the user automatically, directly on the webpage, and save it without additional effort on the part of the user.
+In addition to automatic logins, a good business password manager will also offer an Autofill feature, which will fill in a user’s personal information automatically on any page that requires it.
+For example, when registering for a business event, buying airline tickets, or creating a new account online.
+The autofill feature also includes a password generator, which creates a new strong password automatically, directly on the webpage, and save it without additional effort on the part of the user.

 A nice-to-have feature for managers and executive members of your staff is a digital wallet tool.
 Along with passwords and secure notes, a team password manager’s digital wallet will store, secure, and auto-fill payment information — including company credit cards, debit cards, PayPal accounts, or bank account information — on checkout pages online.
 This will make it safer and easier for team leaders to make business purchases, pay online invoices, and take control over which employees have access to company credit cards.